Baker Institute for Animal Health 235 Hungerford Hill Road Ithaca, NY 14853 Phone: 607-256-5683

 Fax: 607-256-5608 email@example.com

-Dr. Vicki-Meyers-Wallen has worked on identifying the genetic causes behind inherited disorders of sexual development, or DSDs, conditions that impair the normal development of reproductive organs in animals and humans alike.
+Dr. Vicki-Meyers-Wallen is working to identify the genetic causes behind inherited disorders of sexual development, or DSDs, conditions that impair the normal development of reproductive organs in animals and humans alike.
 Inherited disorders of dogs have long plagued dog breeding because, in many cases, it is difficult to tell which dogs carry the mutations related to the condition and which do not, an ambiguity that enables the mutation to continue to be passed down through the generations.